djhemath/hemath.dev/content/blog/webassembly/build-your-first-webassembly-project.md

 This post is a part of a multi-part series on WebAssembly.
 Check out other parts of the series [here](/blog/webassembly/webassembly-a-beginners-guide)

-Have you ever heard about WebAssembly and thought, "That sounds cool, but it’s probably too complex for me"?
+Have you ever heard about WebAssembly and thought, "That sounds cool, but it's probably too complex for me"?

-Well, today you’re going to build a simple WebAssembly project from scratch.
+Well, today you're going to build a simple WebAssembly project from scratch.
 Let me set the right expectations.
 We are going to build a very simple project which generates random hexadecimal color code.

 Think of it as the “Hello, World!” of WebAssembly with a splash of color.
-By the end, you’ll learn how to write simple WebAssembly code, compile it, and use it with JavaScript to generate random colors right in your browser.
+By the end, you'll learn how to write simple WebAssembly code, compile it, and use it with JavaScript to generate random colors right in your browser.

 ## Setup WebAssembly
 In this blog post series, we will be using C and C++ for examples.
 So we will be using a tool called `Emscripten` to compile our C / C++ code to WASM.
 However, you can use any supported language with the respective compiling tools.